OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **5.6.2** In Enabled Countries, you should configure the limited emergency calling functionality by setting your default location for emergency calling in the Call Settings page of your desktop Internet Communications Software (if you are using a 4.1 version for Windows (or later) or version 2.8 for Mac OS X (or later)).
 It is your responsibility to ensure that this location information is correct and kept up-to-date if your physical address changes.
 Skype does not support emergency calls in the majority of countries around the world.
 Where limited emergency calling is supported Skype will not charge you to make an emergency call and you do not need to have a Skype Credit balance.
 If however your country is not supported for limited emergency calling then you should not attempt to, and agree not to, make any emergency calls using your Internet Communications Software.
 If, with your permission, another user uses your User Account, it is your responsibility to inform that user of the limited circumstances in which limited emergency calling is available.

-**5.7** **Content of Communications:** Skype is not the source of, does not verify or endorse and takes no responsibility for the content of communications made using the Software, including but not limited to any media that is shared through our communication features.
+**5.7** Content of Communications: Skype is not the source of, does not verify or endorse and takes no responsibility for the content of communications made using the Software, including but not limited to any media that is shared through our communication features.
 By using the Software, you agree that the content of communications that you submit may be transmitted to the recipient of your communication and that messages and content shared through messaging features may be stored on Skype servers (a) to convey and synchronize your messages and content and (b) to enable you and your recipients to view the messages and related content.
-Messages are generally stored by Skype until you have deleted a message or cleared your message history, unless otherwise permitted or required by law.
+Messages are generally stored by Skype until you have deleted a message or cleared your message history, or as otherwise described in our Privacy Policy unless otherwise permitted or required by law.

 Skype reserves the right to review content submitted on or through the Software, Products and Skype Websites for the purpose of enforcing these Terms.
 Skype may, in its sole discretion, block or otherwise prevent delivery of any instant message, SMS, video, media, or other communication to or from the Software, Products and Skype Websites as part of our efforts to protect the Software, Products, Skype Websites or our customers, or to otherwise enforce these Terms.
 The following rules apply to your conduct and content when using the Software, Products and Skype Websites: